 Gary Lebo, of the Susquehanna Conference, joined the General Conference Board 2016.

 With a long history in the BIC, Gary fosters a deep love and appreciation for the Church.
 In 1975, he and his wife, Gloria, moved to Dillsburg, Pa., and have worshiped at Dillsburg BIC ever since.
 There, they have served in a variety of congregational roles and have been blessed by their close friendships with the pastoral staff throughout the years.

 Vocationally, Gary owns Quality Greenhouses and Perennial Farm, a wholesale annual and perennial plant business in the Dillsburg area that he co-founded in 1985.
 Serving independently owned garden centers, farm markets, and landscapers within a 200-mile radius of Dillsburg, his business has grown to employ 60 full-time workers and as many as 150 additional workers during the busy season.

 Gary and Gloria have two adult children, Brett and Jessica.
-Brett lives with his wife, Sarah, in Portland, Oregon, and works for Nike.
+Brett lives with his wife, Sarah, in York Springs, Pennsylvania, and is employed by Quality Greenhouses.
 Jessica lives with her husband, Douglas, in the Dillsburg area and is a stay-at-home mom with their son, Oliver.